William Rogue: Solo

 Allan released his debut solo album, Doodles & Sketches, featuring collaborations with Mark Brown, James Clifford and JD Allan, in late 2007.
 He continues to write, record and release new material as William Rogue.

 Acting

 Allan is an alumnus of the Royal Scottish Academy of Music and Drama.
-In his first film role he featured in the BAFTA award-winning short film, Sex & Death.
-His theatre roles have included the lead in Christopher Marlowe's Edward II, Vladimir in Samuel Beckett's Waiting For Godot and a solo performance of Eric Bogosian's Sex, Drugs, Rock & Roll.
+In his film debut, he featured in the BAFTA award-winning short film, Sex & Death.
+His theatre work includes roles in William Shakespeare's Macbeth and Cymbeline, the lead in Christopher Marlowe's Edward II, Vladimir in Samuel Beckett's Waiting For Godot, and a solo performance of Eric Bogosian's Sex, Drugs, Rock & Roll.
 He has also appeared in several television series, including the BBC's Hamish Macbeth and Feel the Force.
+In 2017, he appeared in the music video for Chrysta Bell and David Lynch's “Beat the Beat”.
 His film work includes the Kodak award-winning short film, Stranger Things, and Silver Dogs, winner of SF Indiefest and Santa Cruz Film Festival Best Narrative Short awards.

 Allan currently lives in San Francisco, California with his wife, the writer Fiona G. Parrott, and their three children.